Migratory birds and Flyways in Asia

-The EAAF extends from within the Arctic Circle, through East and South-east Asia, to Australia and New Zealand, stretching across 22 countries.
-Hundreds of thousands of birds of at least 178 species use this migration path every year.
-In fact, the EAAF is used by more waterbird species in total, and more globally threatened or Near Threatened species (34 species,19% of the total), than any other of the world’s flyways.
-In addition, 21 species of migratory birds have more than 95% of their entire global population within the EAAF, including the Spoon-billed Sandpiper Eurynorhynchus pygmeus and Chinese Crested Tern Sterna bernsteini (both Critically Endangered).
+The EAAF extends from within the Arctic Circle in Siberia, through East and South-east Asia, to Australia and New Zealand, and stretches across 22 countries.
+Tens of millions of birds of more than 150 waterbird species use this migration path every year.
+In fact, the flyway is used by more waterbird species in total, and more globally threatened or Near Threatened species (over 80 species), than any other of the world’s flyways.
+Some of the most threatened of the world’s migratory birds occur in the East Asian-Australasian Flyway, including the Spoon-billed Sandpiper Eurynorhynchus pygmeus, the Siberian Crane and the Yellow-breasted Bunting Emberiza aureola (all Critically Endangered).

-Of the 22 countries within the EAAF, BirdLife has Partners in 17, and works with local organisations in four more.
-International collaboration is the only way to conserve migratory birds as they pass along their international flyways.
+Of the 22 countries within the EAAF, BirdLife has Partners in 12, and works with local organisations in four more.
+International collaboration is necessary for conserving migratory birds as they pass along flyways spanning multiple countries.
 BirdLife will continue to work with Partners and local organisations in countries across Asia to conserve critical migratory bird habitat all along the flyways.

-The BirdLife Partnership has already produced international species action plans for several of the threatened species that use the flyway, and is working with governments and civil society organisations to raise awareness of the importance of coastal wetlands as staging sites for migratory birds, and an irreplaceable source of ecosystem services and livelihoods.
+The BirdLife Partnership is instrumental in producing international species action plans for several of the threatened species that use the flyway, and is working with governments and civil society organisations to raise awareness of the importance of coastal wetlands as staging sites for migratory birds, and an irreplaceable source of ecosystem services.

 Read about the advocacy work for Flyways in Asia.